 Enfrijoladas are on the menu at La Cascada restaurant in La Cruz.
 This elegant, yet simple dish is nothing more than tortillas covered with bean sauce .
-“Bean sauce?”, you are saying.
-Yes, you are.
-I can hear you.
-Bean sauce.
+“Bean sauce?”, you might ask.
+Yes, bean sauce.
 Beans, thinned to a sauce-like consistency and coating the tortillas, with some avocado, queso fresco and crema on top.
 That’s all it is, and boy, is it good.
 You can top it with a salsa verde if you want, but it is also good without a salsa if you want something simple to prepare.

 After such a unusual day of seeing the roof removed, the workers finally left, and I was faced with making dinner in my disordered, discombobulated kitchen.
 (See photo here of my exposed kitchen.)
 We could have gone out to eat.
 Or I could have made something easy like sandwiches or omelets.
 Instead, I found a favorite 2003 Bon Appetit magazine, one of their “Special Collector Editions” with Soul of Mexico on the cover.
 I had already read every recipe six or eight times and was especially intrigued by the one for enfrijoladas, because I, too, said, “Bean sauce?”
 Here is my version, inspired by Bon Appetit and Diana Kennedy.

 Enfrijoladas with Avocado and Tomatillo Salsa serves 4

 - 2 cups (8 oz./250 g.)tomatillos (also known as tomate verde), husked, washed and coarsely chopped